daviemakz/risen-js/README.md

 Because the "services" you will create run as independent Node.JS processes, this means you can build microservices utilizing the tens of thousands of NPM packages that currently exist and are added every day.
 Simply put anything you can do in Node.JS, you can build a microservice to do for you.

-To see a tutorial of the application please visit this [link](https://daviemakz.github.io/risen-js/docs/settingup).
+# Tutorial

+We highly recommend you go through this [tutorial](https://daviemakz.github.io/risen-js/docs/settingup) to get a better feel of this framework.
+It will cover all the basics of the framework and demonstrate some key features!

 _Supports Node 10.x +_

 # Installation

+Start building scalable high-performance microservice architectures today!
 To install please follow the below instructions:

 ## NPM